scale-blam/starnode-doc/README.md

 ## Requirements

-_Starnode_ is heavily tested on linux machines, but it must works on _macOS_ as well.
+_Starnode_ is heavily tested on linux machines, but it must work on _macOS_ as well.
-Please, let's us know if you encounter issues on this OS.
+Please, let us know if you encounter issues on this OS.

 You need to have:
 - [_Node.js_](https://nodejs.org/en/download/) 8 or newer ;